JaneliaSciComp/SongExplorer/README.md

 On Windows and Mac docker runs within a virtual machine that is configured by default to only use half the available CPU cores and half of the memory.
 This configuration can be changed in the Preferences window.
-Note that even when DeepSong is idle these resources will *not* be available to other programs, including the operating system.
+Note that even when SongExplorer is idle these resources will *not* be available to other programs, including the operating system.

 ## System Configuration ##

-DeepSong is capable of training a classifier and making predictions on recordings either locally on the host computer, or remotely on a workstation or a cluster.
+SongExplorer is capable of training a classifier and making predictions on recordings either locally on the host computer, or remotely on a workstation or a cluster.
 You specify how you want this to work by editing "configuration.pysh".